 Defense Acquisition System (DAS).
-The DAS is:
+The DAS is

-the management process by which the Department of Defense provides effective, affordable, and timely systems to the users (and it) exists to manage the nation's 17 DOD Components include the Office of the Secretary of Defense (OSD); the Military Departments; the Chairman, Joint Chiefs of Staff (CJCS) and Joint Staff; the Unified Combatant Commands (UCCs); the Defense Agencies; and DOD field activities.
-CRS-10 investments in technologies, programs, and product support necessary to achieve the National Security Strategy and support the United States Armed Forces.18 This management process begins in acquisition program offices.
+the management process by which the Department of Defense provides effective, affordable, and timely systems to the users (and it) exists to manage the nation's investments in technologies, programs, and product support necessary to achieve the National Security Strategy and support the United States Armed Forces.

+This management process begins in acquisition program offices.
 The offices are headed by a Program Manager (PM) who is the single individual in the program office responsible for all facets of the office's operations.
-The PM is usually supported by a staff of engineers, logisticians, contracting officers and specialists, budget and financial managers, test and evaluation personnel, etc. who are responsible for their individual facets but also provide guidance and advice to the PM.
-PMs can be military officers or federal civil servants and usually report to a Program Executive Officer (PEO).19 PEOs can have many PMs who report to them.
-PEOs can also be military officers or federal civil servants and report to a Component Acquisition Executive (CAE).20 Most CAEs report to the Undersecretary of Defense for Acquisition Executive (DAE).21 This PM-PEO-CAE-DAE organizational construct was one of the recommendations of the Packard Commission.
-DOD uses decision milestones to oversee and govern the initiation and progress of acquisition programs, each of which have a specific set of warfighter requirements to fill along with statutory and regulatory criteria that must be met for approval by the Milestone Decision Authority (MDA).
-Formal initiation of acquisition programs22 by the MDA occurs upon Milestone B approval except for ships which can occur upon Milestone A approval.
-Figure 6 below illustrates this process and its relationship to JCIDS (requirements) documents and processes: 18 Department of Defense Directive 5000.1.
-"The Defense Acquisition System."
+The PM is usually supported by a staff that can include engineers, logisticians, contracting officers and specialists, budget and financial managers, and test and evaluation personnel, who are responsible for their individual facets but also provide guidance and advice to the PM.
+PMs can be military officers or federal civil servants and usually report to a Program Executive Officer (PEO).
+PEOs can have many PMs who report to them.
+PEOs can also be military officers or federal civil servants and report to a Component Acquisition Executive (CAE).
+Most CAEs report to the Under Secretary of Defense for Acquisition, Technology, and Logistics (USD(AT&L)), who also serves as the Defense Acquisition Executive (DAE).
+This PM-PEO-CAE-DAE organizational construct was one of the recommendations of the Packard Commission.

+DOD uses a variation of the decision milestones system devised by an earlier, 1969 Packard Commission to oversee and govern the initiation and progress of acquisition programs, each of which have a specific set of warfighter requirements to fill along with statutory and regulatory criteria that must be met for approval by the Milestone Decision Authority (MDA).
+Formal initiation of acquisition programs by the MDA occurs upon Milestone B approval except for ships which can occur upon Milestone A approval.
+Figure 6 illustrates this process and its relationship to JCIDS (requirements) documents and processes.

+&lt;sup>18 Department of Defense Directive (DODD) 5000.1.
+The Defense Acquisition System.
 May 12, 2003, pp. 2-3.

-19 Some PMs are labeled "Direct Reporting Program Managers" (DRPMs), who report directly to the Component Acquisition Executive or Milestone Decision Authority.
-20 A Service Acquisition Executive (SAE) is the CAE for a military department.
+&lt;sup>19 Some PMs are labeled "Direct Reporting Program Managers" (DRPMs), who report directly to the Component Acquisition Executive or Milestone Decision Authority.

+&lt;sup>20 A Service Acquisition Executive (SAE) is the CAE for a military department.

-21 DODD 5000.1 states that the DAE takes precedence on all acquisition matters after the Secretary and the Deputy Secretary of Defense.
+&lt;sup>21 DODD 5000.1 states that the DAE takes precedence on all acquisition matters after the Secretary and the Deputy Secretary of Defense.
 Examples of some other reporting chains include the Defense Information Systems Agency (DISA), who reports to the Director of DISA and the Special Operations Command (SOCOM) Acquisition Executive, who reports to the SOCOM Commander.

-22 Per the DAU Glossary of Defense Acquisition terms [http://akss.dau.mil/jsp/Glossary.jsp], at program initiation, a program must be fully funded across the Future Years Defense Program (FYDP) as a result of the Program Objectives Memorandum (POM)/budget process, that is, have an approved resource stream across a typical defense program cycle, for example Fiscal Year (FY) 2006-2011.
-Concept Refinement (CR) and Technology Development (TD) phases are typically not fully-funded and thus do not constitute program initiation of a new acquisition program in the sense of DoDI 5000.2.
+&lt;sup>22 At program initiation, a program must be fully funded across the Future Years Defense Program (FYDP) as a result of the Program Objectives Memorandum (POM)/budget process, that is, have an approved resource stream across a typical defense program cycle, for example Fiscal Year (FY) 2006-2011.
+Concept Refinement (CR) and Technology Development (TD) phases are typically not fully-funded and thus do not constitute program initiation of a new acquisition program in the sense of DODI 5000.2.
+See DAU Glossary of Defense Acquisition terms [http://akss.dau.mil/jsp/Glossary.jsp].